MirraLis/x64-calc-popper-shellcode/README.md

 nasm -f bin calc_peb.nasm -o calc_peb.bin
 ```

-You can also used the compiled calc_peb.bin if you like.
+You can also used the compiled calc_peb.bin in the Releases if you like.

 ## Notes